 Best Instant Pot in 2021

-Unlike the other Instant Pot models, the Evo is the only one that offers:
+Unlike the lower-tier Instant Pot models, the Pro offers:

 - attached handles on the cooking pot, so you don’t need hot pads to remove the inner pot and the inner pot stays in place when sautéing